BuiltByMom/ajna-sdk/README.md

 ### Unit testing

 Unit tests run against a dockerized Ajna testnet.
 **Addresses and keys in test configuration are publicly known.
-Do not attempt to use these addresses on a public network!**
+Do not attempt to use those addresses on a public network!**

 `yarn test` runs `jest` tests once.
 `yarn test:dev` runs the `jest` tests in watch mode, waiting for file changes.

 To pass parameters to `jest`, run using `npx`.

+Note that test suites must be `--runInBand` because ganache requests to jump time, mine empty blocks, and reset to a checkpoint will impact unrelated tests.
+It also enables us to use the same account in multiple suites without worrying about nonce conflicts.

 ### Maintenance